 Included in this Item 2 are various non-GAAP financial measures, including diluted EPS excluding special items, segment income excluding special items and EBITDA excluding special items.
 Management excludes special items as it believes these items are not necessarily reflective of the ongoing results of operations of our business.
 We present these measures because they provide a means to evaluate the performance of our segments and our Company on an ongoing basis using the same measures that are used by our management, because these measures assist in providing a meaningful comparison between periods presented and because these measures are frequently used by investors and other interested parties in the evaluation of companies and the performance of their segments.
-A reconciliation of diluted EPS to diluted EPS excluding special items is included above and the reconciliations of other non-GAAP measures used in this Management's Discussion and Analysis of Financial Condition and Results of Operations, to the most comparable measures should be done in conjunction with results presented in accordance with GAAP.
+A reconciliation of diluted EPS excluding special items is included above and the reconciliations of other non-GAAP measures used in this Management's Discussion and Analysis of Financial Condition and Results of Operations, to the most comparable measure reported in accordance with GAAP, are included in Item 2 under "Reconciliations of Non-GAAP Financial Measures to Reported Amounts."
+Any analysis of non-GAAP financial measures should be done in conjunction with results presented in accordance with GAAP.
 The non-GAAP measures are not intended to be substitutes for GAAP financial measures and should not be used as such.